Kerosene: Others

 It has seen use for water tank mosquito control in Australia, where a temporary thin floating layer above the water protects it until the defective tank is repaired.

 Toxicity

-The World Health Organization considers kerosene to be a polluting fuel and recommends that “governments and practitioners immediately stop promoting its household use”.
+The World Health Organization considers kerosene to be a polluting fuel and recommends that "governments and practitioners immediately stop promoting its household use".
 Kerosene smoke contains high levels of harmful particulate matter, and household use of kerosene is associated with higher risks of cancer, respiratory infections, asthma, tuberculosis, cataract, and adverse pregnancy outcomes.

 Ingestion of kerosene is harmful.
 Kerosene is sometimes recommended as a folk remedy for killing head lice, but health agencies warn against this as it can cause burns and serious illness.
 A kerosene shampoo can even be fatal if fumes are inhaled.

 People can be exposed to kerosene in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
-The US National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit of 100 mg/m3 over an 8-hour workday.
+The US National Institute for Occupational Safety and Health has set a recommended exposure limit of 100 mg/m3 over an 8-hour workday.